 The Sprint Review meeting begins.
 The Development Team and the Product Owner show the client what they did during that Sprint.
 The client observes, but doesn’t say much, except for a few basic questions.
 At the end, the client approves (and even applauds) the work, says good-bye and leaves.

 Did that client understand what was shown?
-Did she really care about what she saw?
-She will certainly care in the future, possibly when she uses the software and notices that it doesn’t entirely fulfill their needs.
+Did he really care about what he saw?
+He will certainly care in the future, possibly when he uses the software and notices that it doesn’t entirely fulfill his needs.

 Sprint Review purpose

 The purpose of the Sprint Review meeting is not to obtain the client’s formal approval of what was done in the Sprint – i.e., a thumbs-up or an “approved” stamp in the contract.
 It’s also not UAT (User Acceptance Testing).
 The goal of the meeting is to gather feedback from the client about the Product Increment generated in the Sprint in order to do frequent course adjustments, thus reducing the projects’ risks.
 It is the Development Team’s and the Product Owner’s job – and obligation – is to :

 - invite them to test the product then and there;

 Did the client identify something that wasn’t exactly the way he wanted it?
 Great!
 Let’s simply not be defensive.
 There’s no reason to be afraid.
 We didn’t screw up.
 We didn’t ruin anything.
 In fact, we were expecting that.
 We try hard to get it right, of course, but we can’t read anyone’s mind.
 Even if we could, it wouldn’t change much, because the client will only know exactly what he needs after he can see something working.
 In the client’s mind, the product is built little by little, incrementally.

 Even when everything goes wrong and the client thinks that all that was done in the Sprint is useless, at least we get that feedback before we spend months working on the project.
 It’s pure risk management, right?